 Overspending or spending more than one earns, is a path to financial instability.
 Depending upon which survey you read, anywhere between 42% and 63% of Americans spend more than they earn.
+This occurs at all income levels.
 For those who are not spending more than they earn, on average, Americans are saving only 5.5% of their income.
-Certainly not enough to sustain themselves should there be a change in their lifestyle, such as a child going to college, losing one’s job, moving to a bigger home, divorce, death of a spouse, or supporting another family member such as a parent or an adult child.
+Certainly not enough to sustain themselves should there be a change in their lifestyle, such as a child going to college, losing one’s job, moving to a bigger home, divorce, death of a spouse, supporting another family member such as a parent or an adult child, or retiring.

 Signs of Overspending